splaisan/qiime-tools/create_a_QIIME2_rrnDB_artifacts.md

 writeXStringSet(x = new_db, filepath = output_file_name, format = "fasta", width = 20000)
 ```

+### get GB data to build a taxonomy mapping of the sequences

-Classification of the rrnDB with the classical genbank *nucl_gb.accession2taxid* leads to **8012** missing accessions.
+Direct classification of the **rrnDB** with the classical genbank *nucl_gb.accession2taxid* as detailerd in the *[MetONTIIME tutorial[(https://github.com/MaestSi/MetONTIIME)* leads to **8012** missing accessions.
 The same analysis using the second dump file *nucl_wgs.accession2taxid* missed **3755** accessions.
 This motivated merging both files to recover more taxons.

-The 2 Genbank dumps *nucl_gb.accession2taxid* and *nucl_wgs.accession2taxid* were merged to cover most of the rrn DB accessions.
+The 2 Genbank dumps *nucl_gb.accession2taxid* and *nucl_wgs.accession2taxid* were therefore merged to a non-redundant file that covers most of the **rrnDB** accessions.
 Only **283** accessions from the rrnDB out of **11484** were still missed with the merged reference set.
+We did not try to rescue the remaining GBacc which probbaly correspond to removed or renamed records.

 ```
 # get raw data from NCBI